swiftlang/swift-evolution/proposals/nnnn-non-exhaustive-enums.md

 This switch handles all *known* patterns, but still doesn't account for the possibility of a new enum case when the second tuple element is `true`.
 This should be an error in Swift 5 and a warning in Swift 4, like the first example.

-The consequences of losing exhaustiveness checking for `@nonexhaustive` enums are discussed in the "Alternatives considered" section at the end of this proposal.
+The consequences of losing exhaustiveness checking for non-exhaustive enums are discussed in the "Alternatives considered" section at the end of this proposal.

 > A number of pre-reviewers have been concerned about the loss of exhaustiveness checking and the subsequent difficulty in updating to a new version of a dependency.
 In the original swift-evolution thread, Vladimir S. [describes the concerning scenario][scenario] in detail.